 Mass cytometry analysis was performed by Dr Nicole Yager.
 Mean expression of cytokine release was calculated following unsupervised clustering analysis guided by a workflow similar to Nowicka \textit{et al.} with minor modifications \parencite{Nowicka 2017}.
 For each population of cells, cytokine production in SF and PB was calculated as the difference in the mean signal intensity between the 0h and 6h aliquots.
 Mean was chosen due to the extremely small changes observed when calculating median intensities.
 The percentage of cytokine release was calculated following manual gating for the CD14$^+$ population based on surface marker expression.
 The percentage of TNF-$\alpha$ positive staining cells were calculated between the 0h and the 6h samples within each tissue.

-*Gaudilliere paper https://onlinelibrary.wiley.com/doi/epdf/10.1002/cyto.a.22720
+*Nowicka paper https://f1000research.com/articles/6-748/v2